Maelle9229/efficient_dl/README.md

-This project aims to improve the efficiency of th PreActResNet model (computational cost and accuracy) by using several techniques.
+This project aims to improve the efficiency of the PreActResNet model (computational cost and accuracy) by using several techniques.

 You can see the description of the "score" we used to evaluate our model :